Water-Systems-Management-UCM/Waterspout/README.md

 # Waterspout
 Waterspout is a server-side system for managing, running, and viewing agricultural optimization models.
+It exposes an API and user management system for the model and manages model runs on the back end.

+Waterspout is a Django application, so the folder structure follows Django Model-View-Template patterns, though we do not use Django's templating engine.

+## Deployment
+Deployment is only supported using the Ansible scripts in this repository's `deployment` folder, except for local development.

 ## Developing with Waterspout
 First, you'll need a copy of the Dapper repository installed - contact Nick about that since it's currently private.